Last updated on January 23rd, 2023 at 11:47 am

 - it must have a good locking mechanism, so the crib will stay sturdy in place while your baby is in it

-- DaVinci Jenny Lind 3-in-1 convertible & portable crib review
+- the best model in this group: DaVinci Jenny Lind 3-in-1 convertible crib on wheels

-Although in theory, especially in bigger Pack’n Plays, you could use a classic standard crib mattress, manufacturers do not recommend it.
-Standard size crib mattresses are thicker from travel mattresses.
-Because travel cribs don’t have slats, but mash sides, baby can trap between the side of the crib and mattress!
+Although, in theory, especially in bigger Pack ‘N Plays, you could use a classic standard crib mattress, manufacturers do not recommend it.
+Crib mattresses are thicker from those in Pack ‘N Plays, so the baby could trap between the soft side of the Pack ‘N Play and crib’s mattress!

 Facts about travel cribs: